AlmeidaAlin3/Learning_ML/ProblemSet1/Exercise4/README.md

 ## Convexity of Generalized Linear Models

 **Exercise 4**
-The goal in this exercise is to show that the negative log-likelihood (NLL) loss of a GLM is a convex function w.r.t the model parameters, specifically those related to its use of Exponential Family distributions to model the output.
+In this exercise we will explore and show some nice properties of Generalized Linear Models, specifically those related to its use of Exponential Family distributions to model the output.
+Most commonly, GLMs are trained by using the negative log-likelihood (NLL) as the loss function.
+This is mathematically equivalent to Maximum Likelihood Estimation (i.e., maximizing the log-likelihood is equivalent to minimizing the negative log-likelihood).

+In this problem, our goal is to show that the NLL loss of a GLM is a convex function w.r.t the model parameters.
 As a reminder, this is convenient because a convex function is one for which any local minimum is also a global minimum.

 An exponential family distribution is one whose probability density can be represented as: